What are ATAR Cut-Offs and Why You Shouldn't Panic About Them

 Can I still get into the course with an ATAR lower than the cut off?

-This is one of the most frequent questions from students and the answer is yes!
-It’s possible to get into a university course with an ATAR below the published cut-off, especially with adjustments and bonus points (more on this is discussed later in the article).
+This is one of the most frequent questions from students, and the answer is yes!
+It is possible to get into a university course with an ATAR below the published cut-off, especially with adjustments and bonus points (more on this is discussed later in the article).

 There are also options for alternative pathways and transfers.

-For example, you can start in a related course with a lower ATAR and transfer after a year of achieving good grades or enrol in a diploma or foundation program that leads into the degree.
-Another option is to complete a year at TAFE or another uni, then apply for credit transfer.
+For example, you can start in a related course with a lower ATAR, and transfer after a year of achieving good grades, or enrol in a diploma or foundation program that leads into the degree.
+Another option is to complete a year at TAFE or another university, then apply for credit transfer.

 • Schools Recommendation Schemes (SRS)